m4skari/smart-call-assistant/README.md

 This project is a **complete intelligent voice assistant system** for phone call centers.
 It processes user speech, understands the intent, generates context-aware responses using a Large Language Model, and returns synthesized voice — all fully automated.

-> 💡 Built from scratch without external paid APIs, deployed & tested on real server under constraints.
+> 💡 Built from scratch without external paid APIs.

 ## 🎯 Core Features